A Deformation Quantization for Non-Flat Spacetimes and Applications to QFT

-It is exactly around those distances where the hypothesis of a quantum (or noncommutative) spacetime (geometry) comes into play as the solution of the geometrical measurement problem, see Refs.~\cite{Ahluwalia1993,DFR}.
-The problem appears due to limitations of localization of spacetime points, which results due to combining the quantum-mechanical uncertainty principle with the formation of black-holes in general relativity.
+It is exactly around those distances that the hypothesis of a quantum (or noncommutative) spacetime (geometry) comes into play as the solution to the geometrical measurement problem, see Refs.\cite{Ahluwalia1993,DFR}.
+The problem arises due to limitations of localization of spacetime points, resulting from combining the quantum-mechanical uncertainty principle with the formation of black holes in general relativity.
 An $n$-dimensional quantum spacetime is defined as an algebra $\mathcal{V}$, generated by elements $\hat{x}$, that obey

-where $\Theta$ is a $n\times n$ real constant skew-symmetric matrix.
-By representing the generating elements $\hat{x}$ on a Hilbert space one derives an uncertainty principle for the coordinates of spacetime.
-In \cite{DFR} the authors defined a quantum field theory in noncommutative Minkowski space, by defining the representation space of the QFT to be the tensor product of $\mathcal{V} \otimes \mathscr{H}$, where $\mathscr{H}$ is the Hilbert space of the quantum field under consideration.
-Next, the authors in Ref.~\cite{GL1} constructed a unitary operator that maps the tensor product space $\mathcal{V} \otimes \mathscr{H}$ to the Hilbert space $\mathscr{H}$, which in turn is a strict deformation of QFT called warped convolutions~\cite{BS,BLS}.
+where $\Theta$ is a real, constant, skew symmetric $n\times n$ matrix.
+By representing the generating elements $\hat{x}$ on a Hilbert space, one derives an uncertainty principle for the coordinates of spacetime.
+In \cite{DFR}, the authors defined a quantum field theory in noncommutative Minkowski space, by defining the representation space of the QFT to be the tensor product of $\mathcal{V} \otimes \mathscr{H}$, where $\mathscr{H}$ is the Hilbert space of the quantum field under consideration.
+Next, the authors in Ref. \cite{GL1} constructed a unitary operator that maps the tensor product space $\mathcal{V} \otimes \mathscr{H}$ to the Hilbert space $\mathscr{H}$, which is a strict deformation of QFT called warped convolutions~\cite{BS,BLS}.